UFResearchComputing/git-training/Hands-on2.md

 -rw-rw-r--   1 magitz ufhpc     10 Mar 10 12:38 README.md
 [magitz@login2 planets]$
 ```

 There is one file called README.md.
 By convention, all repositories should have a README.md and this is a markdown file that describes something about the repo.

-Also note that there is a hidden directory called `.git`.
+Also note that there is a hidden directory (listed with the -a flag) called `.git`.
 This is where the magic of git happens.
 It is generally a bad idea to mess with hidden directories--that is why they are hidden :smirk:!
 Just know that this is the directory that makes a normal directory into a git repository and you should generally not touch it.

 ## Make a change

 On the command line, or in your favorite text editor, make a new file, called `mars.txt`:

 `nano mars.txt`

 And add the following line of text to the file and save the file:

 `Cold and dry, but everything is my favorite color`

+Look at the contents of the folder again:

 ```bash
 [magitz@login2 planets]$ ls